MtnBiker/historical-streets-la/ImplementationNotes.md

   Error if edit from streets.
 Probably in the ugly decision tree.
 Look at gon
 #### 11-Hartl-Users
 10 was short lived because edited in master and decided better just to go with new branch.
 10- was in master

+Need to remove Users from database, but migrations are somewhere else.
+Which is probably good, not clogging up Rails.
+Do it in PgAdmin.
+Done.
+Right click on Users and drop.
+Guess it will be easier to do Hartl step by step even though means many revisions.
+Pasted Listing 5.1 (layout), 5.2 (home), already had gem bootstrap, File to import not found or unreadable: bootstrap-sprockets, so leaving out p189 Instead of custom.css.scss, I'm using scaffolds.scss